Isère: Geography

 Isère includes a part of the French Alps.
 The highest point in the department is the subpeak Pic Lory at 4,088 m, subsidiary to the 4,102 m Barre des Écrins in the adjoining Hautes-Alpes department.
 The summit of La Meije at 3,988 m is also well known.
 The Vercors Plateau aesthetically dominates the western part of the department.

 Principal towns

 The most populous commune is Grenoble, the prefecture.
-As of 2019, there are 7 communes with more than 20,000 inhabitants:
+As of 2023, there were 7 communes with more than 20,000 inhabitants: